JetBrains/teamcity-documentation/topics/visual-studio-2003.md

 <note>

-Since version 2020.2, the Visual Studio 2003 build runner is discontinued and unbundled from TeamCity.
-If you are actively using this runner, we encourage you to let us know about it via any of our [feedback channels](https://teamcity-support.jetbrains.com/hc/en-us).
+Since version 2020.2, the Visual Studio 2003 build runner is discontinued and disabled in TeamCity.

-We recommend you switching to the [.NET build runner](net.md) instead.
+We recommend switching to the [.NET build runner](net.md) instead.
+If you were actively using the VS 2003 runner and cannot easily migrate to the .NET runner, please let us know about it via any of our [feedback channels](https://teamcity-support.jetbrains.com/hc/en-us).

 </note>